Image

 If any of these procedures were not followed, your BAC results may be inadmissible, which can significantly strengthen your case.
 Our Bridgeton, MO legal team conducts thorough investigations into testing equipment, maintenance records, and law enforcement procedures to find potential grounds for dismissing or reducing your suspension.

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Bridgeton, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Bridgeton, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Bridgeton, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Bridgeton, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Bridgeton, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

 DWI Administrative Hearing Lawyer in Bridgeton, MO | DWI Attorney Bridgeton, MO | Combs Waterkotte

-When you choose a Combs Waterkotte Bridgeton, MO DWI administrative hearing lawyer, you’re not just hiring the ideal DWI administrative hearing lawyer lawyer in Bridgeton, MO and throughout Missouri – you are safeguarding your license, your rights, your freedom, and your future.
-In addition to esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for Bridgeton, MO residents:
+If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Bridgeton, MO, you aren’t just choosing the ideal DWI administrative hearing lawyer lawyer in Bridgeton, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Bridgeton and beyond:

-Time is Running Out—Get a Bridgeton, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Act Now—Speak with a Bridgeton, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

 A DWI/DUI arrest in Bridgeton, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
 Act fast to get a Bridgeton, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free case review where we can get to work on a defense to get you the best possible outcome in Bridgeton, MO.
+Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Bridgeton, MO.

 View Service Areas